Manaea fans 9, A’s beat White Sox 3-1

 UP NEXT

-White Sox: LHP Carlos Rodón (11-5, 2.41 ERA) is expected to take the hill Friday night when Chicago returns home to open a three-game series against Boston.
+White Sox: LHP Carlos Rodón (11-5, 2.41 ERA) is expected to start Friday night when Chicago returns home to open a three-game series against Boston.
 Rodón was originally scheduled to pitch in Oakland but had his start moved back due to shoulder soreness.

 Athletics: RHP Paul Blackburn (0-2, 4.12 ERA) will open a three-game series against Texas on Friday night.
 It will be the fifth start this season for Blackburn, who is seeking his first win since 2018.